This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Take it easy for the first few days and stick to motorways or main A roads in open countryside.
 Take time to get used to the feel, size and weight of the vehicle before venturing too far afield.

-Probably the biggest differences are the swing of the back end when taking corners, the effect wind can have on a high-sided vehicle and reversing.
+Probably the biggest differences are the swing of the back end when taking corners, the effect the wind can have on a high-sided vehicle and reversing.

-Ask whether the motorhome you’re hiring has a reversing camera, even rear parking sensors can help.
+Ask whether the motorhome you’re hiring has a reversing camera; even rear parking sensors can help.
 If you’re still nervous about reversing and parking, get someone to hop out of the van and guide you.

 Motorhome Systems